obskyr/obscuriosities/_posts/2020-06-13-episode-2-mon-dieu,-it's-jumping-flash-3!.md

 - 4409.079015 Ending
 ---

-*Jumping Flash* made a splash in 1995, when it was the first 3D platformer to hit consoles.
+*Jumpling Flash* made a splash in 1995, when it was the first 3D platformer to hit consoles.
 But did you know there's a *third* game in the series, released only in Japan?
 Today's all about the *Jumping Flash* series, and more specifically, the personality-packed *Robbit Mon Dieu* for the PlayStation 1.

 Episode page: [{{ page.url | absolute_url }}]({{ page.url | absolute_url }})